camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 <TabItem value='console'>

 Using the Console Modeler, workflows can be designed and deployed, and new instances can be created directly from the console.

-You can find all your saved models under the "BPMN Diagrams" tab
+You can find all your saved models under the **BPMN Diagrams** tab

+Click **Create New Diagram**.

 ![console-modeler](./img/cloud-modeler.png)

-Just create a new diagram
+Give your diagram a name like `Getting Started`.

 ![console-modeler-new-diagram](./img/cloud-modeler-new-diagram.png)

-and give it a name
+The **Save** button should now appear for you to save your diagram.

 ![console-modeler-new-diagram](./img/cloud-modeler-new-diagram-with-name.png)

-The Save button should now appear.

 </TabItem>